jameschapman19/cca_zoo/docs/joss/paper.md

 `cca-zoo` is a Python package that implements a number of these variants in a simple API with standardised outputs.
 While there are a few Python packages containing implementations of CCA, we would like to highlight the unique benefits our package brings to the community.
-Firstly, `cca-zoo` contains a number of models for implementing various forms of regularised CCA and PLS that have previously only been available using MATLAB and R. We hope that this will give Python users access to these powerful models for both application and the development of new algorithms.
-Secondly, `cca-zoo` contains implementations of a number of deep CCA variants written in PyTorch [@paszke2019pytorch] which are written in a modular style, allowing users to swap out neural network architectures for each view and plug the models into a customised training pipeline.
+Firstly, `cca-zoo` contains a number of models for implementing various forms of regularised CCA and PLS that have previously only been available in packages in MATLAB and R. We hope that this will give Python users access to these powerful models for both application and the development of new algorithms.
+Secondly, `cca-zoo`contains implementations of a number of deep CCA variants written in PyTorch [@paszke2019pytorch] which are written in a modular style, allowing users to swap out neural network architectures for each view and plug the models into a customised training pipeline.
 We also provide a standard pipeline which can serve as a simple baseline.
 Thirdly, `cca-zoo` contains reference implementations of variational and deep variational CCA in